Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 This is where those creepy looking legs that send a shiver down your spine come to play.
 With such a large number of legs, it’s easy for the house centipede to chase and catch its prey.
 But that’s not the only interesting and useful use for those legs.
 The two front legs double as fangs (maxillipeds) the house centipede uses to inject venom into its victims.

 You can’t expect 30 legs to only have 2 uses, can you?
 Well, let me fill you in on another use before we move on.
-The house centipede also uses its body and legs as a lasso.
+This centipede also uses its body and legs as a lasso.
 It captures its prey by wrapping its body around the prey, and those legs make sure it doesn’t get away.

 I know what you’re thinking – how can something so small keep my home pest free?
 That’s a great question.
 House centipedes are known to have a very high metabolic rate.
 In short, they are always hungry.
 So yes, they can handle your pests with ease.
 This also has an economic benefit as you will not have to spend too much on money on pest control, which can be costly at times.

-Before you squash every house centipede you see, ask yourself what you’d rather share your house with – house centipedes or other more harmful creepy crawlies?
+Before you squash every house centipede you see, ask yourself what you’d rather share your house with – centipedes or other more harmful creepy crawlies?

-Ok, so those 2 reasons don’t outweigh the reasons you don’t want to share your house with a house centipede.
+Ok, so those 2 reasons don’t outweigh the reasons you don’t want to share your house with a centipede.
 Time to take out the slipper and squash it like the bug it is, right?
 Well, no, not exactly.

 While squashing them may look like a quick and effective method, you won’t be able to kill the whole house centipede population with your slipper even if you had all the time in the world devoted to it.
 So how do you make sure you never see them scurrying around your home again?
 Remove the things that brought them in your house into the first place.